How to Set Up a Christmas Village

 The universal theme of the nativity scene, with the Holy Family at the center, makes the basic layout of a Christmas nativity scene fairly straightforward.
 The more figures included with your nativity scene set, the more freedom you have to explore creative arrangements.

-Take special care if your nativity figures are old or made of fragile materials like glass or ceramic.
-You’ll want to be sure they are placed where they can’t be knocked over and broken.
+To protect nativity figures that are older, or made of fragile materials like glass or ceramic, consider placing them where they can’t be knocked over and broken.

-If you have small children, consider setting up your Christmas manger scene as a family.
-This natural opportunity to share the wonder of the Christmas story can become a treasured family tradition.
+Setting up your Christmas manger scene is a wonderful activity to do as a family.
+It provides a natural opportunity to share the wonder of the Christmas story and can become a treasured family tradition.